grafana/loki/docs/sources/configure/_index.md

   # compression.
 Supported values are: 'snappy' and ''.
   # CLI flag: -frontend.volume-results-cache.compression
   [compression: <string> | default = ""]

+[cache_series_results: <boolean>]

+# If a cache config is not specified and cache_series_results is true, the
+# config for the results cache is used.
+series_results_cache:
+  # The cache block configures the cache backend.
+  # The CLI flags prefix for this block configuration is:
+  # frontend.series-results-cache
+  [cache: <cache_config>]

+  # Use compression in cache.
+The default is an empty value '', which disables
+  # compression.
+Supported values are: 'snappy' and ''.
+  # CLI flag: -frontend.series-results-cache.compression
+  [compression: <string> | default = ""]
 ```

 ### ruler